top of page

 I have several different circles.
 The childhood neighborhood friend.
 The school friends.
 The college friends.
 Work friends.
 The online friend I made over comments on her chronic illness blog more than a decade ago.
 Some 'friends of the road' that I met in my long nomadic journey across 5 countries and 10 cities transformed into 'friends of the heart'.
 The extended circles of my friends' friends.
 The cousins.
 The neighbors.
 The spouse's colleague who became a friend.
 Protégés.

 Professionally, too, I’ve seen this thread in women's networks.
-I’ve had women recommend me for work I didn’t even know existed.
-I’ve watched others share their tips, contacts, wisdom, resources, without competition or performance in many positive FB groups.
-The women's support in the professional context is sometimes a formal mentorship.
-Sometimes it’s just a quiet “I’ve got you” behind the scenes.
+I’ve had women recommend me for work I didn’t even know existed (I did QC on English to Hindi translation of content for a gambling company 😀).
+I’ve watched others share their tips, contacts, wisdom, and resources without competition or performance in many positive FB groups.

 Start By Being of Service Yourself

 The significance of the bond you have formed is not always apparent at the outset.
 Trust the process and be the support and friend you seek.
 There is always someone who needs your help.
-And when you seek help, it will appear to you too.
+And when you seek help, it will appear to you, too.